 There are 1,265 spaces in three parking lots.
 Pay parking is in effect at the Anacortes Terminal.

-There is a lower lot to the right of the toll booths, closer to the terminal which provides parking for disabled customers as well as others, and the newly expanded parking area up a hill and to the left of the terminal.
+There is a lower lot to the right of the toll booths, closer to the terminal, which provides parking for disabled customers as well as others, and the newly expanded parking area up the hill and to the left of the terminal.

 Park & Pay for up to three weeks on location at one of our six conveniently located electronic pay boxes with cash or credit card.
 To remotely add time call Call To Park at 1-877-647-4707.
 You will need to know your Stall #, Station #124939 and your license number.
 Contact 206-729-0241 for additional parking information.
 For weekend service between 8AM and 6PM please contact 360-239-7397